-There are two types of danger that you should anticipate: Expected and unexpected.
-Expected dangerous scenarios include process serving, marital investigations, surveillance, undercover investigation, criminal investigation and bodyguard work.
+There are two types of danger that you should anticipate: expected and unexpected.
+Expected dangerous scenarios include process serving, marital investigations, surveillance, undercover investigation, criminal investigation, and bodyguard work.

 Basically, your job is to collect evidence for someone else.
-Knowing that you play no part in enforcing a type of punishment for the perpetrator helps prevent emotional involvement.
+You're not the warrior, you're the scout.
+Knowing that you play no part in enforcing the punishment for the perpetrator helps prevent emotional involvement.
 Also, toting a gun could lead to corruption.
 Don't be that rogue detective who threatens people.
-That is not being a good detective.
-It’s being a criminal.
+That isn't being a good detective—that's called criminal behavior.